charliecalvert/CloudNotes/Isit320/Week07.md

 ###Assignment Midterm

+This is an extension of the Crafty Game that includes support for encounters that have a real competition between the main character and the village where either one or the other can win.

 Your assignment must:

 - Get some data from MongoDb
 - Some data from JSON file
-- You should have at least some of your own graphics
+- You should have at least some of your own graphics in the Crafty game
 - And the encounter should allow:
-	- The character to rest (briefly, till he feels better!)
+	- The hero character to be defeated
-	- The village to sleep (just for awhile)
+	- The village to be defeated
-	- Grunt
+	- Grunt support for jshint

 For instance get the Tower information now found in Characters.js from Mongo, and the Hero information from a JSON file.